z0al/dotfiles/README.md

 ### Temporary NixOS VM on Apple Silicon

-The `sandbox` flake output runs a minimal, headless `aarch64-linux` NixOS VM:
+The `sandbox` flake output runs a temporary, headless `aarch64-linux` NixOS microVM with the shared Home Manager configuration and the normal `z0al` user:

 ```sh
 nix run .#sandbox
 ```

-Log in as root through the serial console (automatic login).
-Run `poweroff` in the guest to stop it.
+The serial console logs in as `z0al` automatically.
+Run `sudo poweroff` in the guest to stop it.
 The root filesystem and writable Nix store overlay live in memory, so changes made inside the VM disappear on shutdown.
-The host's Nix store retains downloaded and built packages for faster subsequent starts.
+The built NixOS system and packages remain in the Mac's Nix store for faster subsequent starts.

+The guest uses microvm.nix with QEMU on macOS.
+Its interactive Cocoa graphics backend can be enabled later along with a NixOS desktop environment; this configuration currently has no desktop.
+GUI-only programs are disabled in the headless sandbox, while the shared command-line and Home Manager modules load.

 This VM needs a Linux builder to build the guest system.
 The Darwin configuration enables nix-darwin's Linux builder; apply it with your usual `darwin-rebuild`